aprokdev/weather-cli/README.md

 weather
 ```

-++Gotten city and token will be cached, so you have to pass new ones every time you want to change it.++
+Gotten city and token will be cached, so you have to pass new ones every time you want to change it.